xxsreexx00/FashionHouseTemp/README.md

 * [Create a simple building with Probuilder Unity](#Probuilder)
 * [Useful links](#Useful)
 ## Getting familiar with Probuilding plugin to build your own 3D models in Unity:
-* Link to the video series (https://www.youtube.com/watch?v=MQ5GZq6vj5M&list=PLVpxoFqeUjC8WPHfE2eupQLlUoHrqeK6l)
+* Link to the tutorial: (https://www.youtube.com/watch?v=MQ5GZq6vj5M&list=PLVpxoFqeUjC8WPHfE2eupQLlUoHrqeK6l)
 ## Create a simple building with Probuilder Unity
 Note: the interior part of the building will be used.
-* Link to the video (https://www.youtube.com/watch?v=LDbwQ9ngExU&ab_channel=IndieGameHustle)
+* Link to the tutorial: (https://www.youtube.com/watch?v=LDbwQ9ngExU&ab_channel=IndieGameHustle)